JagtapBhuvanesh25/ReactJS/README.md

 ---

-## 💡 Suggestions for Improvement

-* Add a `LICENSE` file to define usage rights.
-* Include demo GIFs/screenshots for each mini-project.
-* Use `pnpm` or a monorepo setup for unified dependency management.
-* Add a root `package.json` to simplify running sub-projects.

----

 ⭐ **Star the repo if you found it helpful!**

 Learning React is best done hands-on — each folder here represents one step closer to mastering it.